jmillxyz/Win32-OpenSSH-wiki/Install-Win32-OpenSSH.md

 `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShell` - Full path (case sensitive) of the shell executable

-`Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShellCommandOption` - command option for the default shell.
+`Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShellCommandOption` - The switch that the configured default shell requires to execute a command and immediately exit and return to the calling process.
 It is used for executing the remote ssh commands. _Example- ssh user@ip hostname_

 If you are configuring the powershell.exe/cmd.exe/WSL-bash.exe as default ssh shell then you can ignore `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShellCommandOption`.
 Your registry should look like [this](https://user-images.githubusercontent.com/23668037/32013581-67206dca-b970-11e7-8820-fde658d302c1.png).